 I also followed my curiosity about why entrepreneurship blossomed in Silicon Valley and was stillborn elsewhere.
 It has led to several talks on The Secret History of Silicon Valley.

-I served on the California Coastal Commission for seven years, (the public body which regulates land use and public access on the California coast,) I was on the board of the California League of Conservation Voters (CLCV), the Expert Advisory Panel for the California Ocean Protection Council as well as on the boards of Audubon California (and its past chair), the Audubon National Board as well as the Peninsula Open Space Land Trust (POST) and as a trustee of the U.C.
+I served as a public official on the California Coastal Commission for seven years, (the public body which regulates land use and public access on the California coast,) I was on the board of the California League of Conservation Voters (CLCV), the Expert Advisory Panel for the California Ocean Protection Council as well as on the boards of Audubon California (and its past chair), the Audubon National Board as well as the Peninsula Open Space Land Trust (POST) and I was a trustee of the U.C.
 Santa Cruz foundation.

 I was the commencement speaker at Philadelphia University in 2011.
 Text of the speech is here.
 In 2013 I was the commencement speaker at the University of Minnesota.
 Text of the speech is here.
 In 2014 I was the commencement speaker at ESADE Business School in Barcelona.
 Text of the speech is here.
 I was the 2016 commencement speaker at NYU’s engineering school.
 NPR selected the Philadelphia University speech as one of the 300 best commencement speeches in the last 300 years.